by Dr. C.H. Weaver M.D. Update 3/2022

 Chemotherapy administered before surgery with the goal of reducing the size of the cancer for surgical removal is called neoadjuvant chemotherapy.
 Use of Keytruda earlier in the adjuvant and neoadjuvant setting may hold more promise.
 Neoadjuvant Keytruda was reported to be significantly more effective than chemotherapy at eradicating cancer confined to the breast prior to surgery.3 These results are consistent with the I-SPY 2 clinical trial which demonstrated that Keytruda in combination with standard therapy as neoadjuvant treatment for patients with locally advanced TNBC increased the pathologic complete response (pCR) nearly threefold in patients with TNBC.5

 This was confirmed in the KEYNOTE 522 clinical trial which enrolled 1,174 patients with locally advanced TNBC to receive treatment with standard chemotherapy with or without the addition of Keytruda followed by definitive surgery and radiation therapy.
 After completion of local therapy patients were treated with additional Keytruda.
 Analyses revealed that Keytruda treated patents were less likely to have evidence of cancer in their surgically removed breast tissue and more likely to survive without evidence of cancer recurrence.
 Overall 65% off Keytruda treated patients had a pathologic complete remission compared to only 51 % of women not treated with Keytruda and 91% survived without evidence of cancer compared to 85% at the time of this analyses.10 Updated results at three years remain positive: 84.5% of patients treated with the Keytruda regimen survive without cancer progression compared to 76.8% of patients treated with chemotherapy and no Keytruda.
-The benefit seen with the Keytruda regimen was independent of PD-L1 expression and this lead to FDA approval in June 2021.19
+The benefit seen with the Keytruda regimen was independent of PD-L1 expression and this lead to FDA approval.19

 Imfinzi (durvalumab) Effective as Neoadjuvant Treatment for Stage I-III TNBC